“Multiplex PCR amplifies multiple DNA templates regions, simultaneous using a different set of primers in a single PCR reaction.”

 FACT: Multiplex PCR identifies 98% of deletion in case of DMD in all 19 exons.

 The multiplex PCR is more advantageous over the uniplex PCR.
-Therefore, development of new multiplex PCR protocols for different disorders is essential, although, it is difficult to develop multiplex PCR assay, not impossible.
+Therefore, the development of new multiplex PCR protocols for different disorders is essential, although, it is difficult to develop multiplex PCR assay, not impossible.

 Yet, the multiplex PCR method is not a gold standard method for prenatal studies.
 More data and research are required to make it ready for prenatal studies.